dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 {% instruction 'Run the `dojo build` command.' %}

 The build command creates a new folder, `dist`, where all of the built files are located.
 Open that directory and examine `index.html`.
-This version of `index.html` is slightly different than the one in the `src` directory - the build process has added links to `main.css` and `src/main.js` so that the application and its styling rules will be available.
+This version of `index.html` is slightly different than the one in the `src` directory - the build process has added links to `main.css` and `src/main.js` so the application and its styling rules will be available.

 `main.css` contains the styling rules for the application's custom widgets as well as the `Button` and `TextInput` widgets that are used in the `WorkerForm`. `main.css.map` provides information that development tools use to map the styling rules in `main.css` to the original sources.